torsor-io/torsor-io/src/components/blog/posts/teleportation.md

 - By mirroring, the unitary is $U_{ab} = Z^bX^a$, and Bob's system acts
   as the reference for Alice.

-So, it's not a coincidence or some sort of algebraic miracle.
+It's not a coincidence or some sort of algebraic miracle.
 Teleportation is a "just" a consequence of the fact that entanglement cannot be shared, information is conserved, and operations can be "mirrored" from one end of a Bell pair to the other.